Fusion power in Germany and the EU: political momentum and IP strategies as a key success factor

 Fusion power plants and their commercial deployment are currently among the most prominent topics in energy policy – not only within the scientific community, but increasingly in the political discourse.
 Against the backdrop of energy security concerns, decarbonisation targets, and geopolitical tensions, there is growing political momentum to position fusion as a cornerstone of a secure, long-term, and climate-neutral energy supply.

 Support for fusion research is thus being advanced consistently across all governance levels.
 At EU level, the European Commission is setting clear financial and strategic priorities through the EURATOM Work Programme 2026–2027.
-At federal level, Germany is sending strong industrial and innovation policy signals through initiatives such as “Fusion 2040”, the action plan “Germany on the Path to a Fusion Power Plant”, and the new “Hubs for Fusion” funding guideline.
-In parallel, the Länder (federal states) are competing to attract facilities and capture value creation – for example through the Fusion Research Alliance, initiatives such as the Fusion Campus Biblis, and high-volume funding programmes in Bavaria aimed at securing demonstration and future commercial power plants.
+At federal level, Germany is sending strong industrial and innovation policy signals through initiatives such as “Fusion 2040”, the action plan “Germany on the Path to a Fusion Power Plant” and the new “Hubs for Fusion” funding guidelines.
+In parallel, the German federal states are competing to attract facilities and capture value creation – for example through the Fusion Research Alliance, initiatives such as the Fusion Campus Biblis and large-scale funding programmes in Bavaria aimed at securing demonstration and future commercial power plants.

 Notably, intellectual property (IP) frameworks and exploitation strategies are increasingly recognised as central elements of funding policy.
-The federal “Hubs for Fusion” guideline already requires applicants to provide detailed information on IP arrangements, protection strategies, and exploitation plans at the application stage.
-As a result, robust IP frameworks are no longer ancillary but have become integral to the design of fusion R&D projects—and must be legally sound from the outset.
+The federal “Hubs for Fusion” guidelines already require applicants to provide detailed information on IP arrangements, protection strategies and exploitation plans at the application stage.
+As a result, robust IP frameworks are no longer ancillary but have become integral to the design of fusion R&D projects – and must be legally sound from the outset.

 This article examines

-As such, this article offers valuable insights in particular for technology and energy companies investing in fusion and related technologies, representatives of the high‑tech industry, fusion‑related start‑ups, medium‑sized companies seeking to enter supply chains for fusion plants, research institutions, consortia, as well as venture capital (VC) and other investors.
+As such, this article offers valuable insights in particular for technology and energy companies investing in fusion and related technologies, representatives from the high‑tech industry, fusion‑related start‑ups, medium‑sized companies seeking to enter supply chains for fusion plants, research institutions, consortia as well as venture capital (VC) and other investors.

 As early as 2024, the German federal government launched the “Fusion 2040 – Research on the Path to a Fusion Power Plant” programme.
 With its action plan of October 2025, the government reaffirmed its objective of building the first fusion power plant in Germany (Noerr Insight).
 Fusion research is thus being explicitly embedded as a strategic pillar of Germany’s energy and technology policy.

 In parallel, the Federal Ministry of Research, Technology and Space (BMFTR) is advancing the operational design of funding policy.
-As part of the “Fusion 2040” programme, the BMFTR hosted the first Fusion Congress on March 24, 2026 and, alongside this, prepared the “Hubs for Fusion” funding guideline, which was published in the Federal Gazette on April 17, 2026.
-This framework provides funding for three central hubs—magnetic fusion, laser fusion, and fuel cycle/material development—each subject to clear requirements regarding strategy, governance, and, in particular, IP and exploitation models.
+As part of the “Fusion 2040” programme, the Ministry hosted the first Fusion Congress on 24 March 2026 and, alongside this, prepared the “Hubs for Fusion” funding guidelines, which were published in the Federal Gazette on 17 April 2026.
+This framework provides funding for three central hubs – magnetic fusion, laser fusion, and fuel cycle/material development – each subject to clear requirements regarding strategy, governance, and, in particular, IP and exploitation models.

 The political commitment to advancing fusion research and progressing towards a first fusion power plant is now being articulated at the highest levels and across the political spectrum and is increasingly reflected in concrete funding programmes and regulatory initiatives.